hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/03_intro_for.md

 # Class 03 - intro to definite loops

-### Learning Objective[s]
+### Learning Objectives

+* Students will be able to write a for loop independently in Python.

+* Students will be able to use the loop variable correctly in for loops.

+* Students will be able to connect their work with for loops to their understanding of while loops.

+* Students will be able to identify the parts of a for loop that distinguish it from a while loop.

 ### Standards

 * **9-12.CT.4** - Implement a program using a combination of student-defined and third-party functions to organize the computation.

 * **9-12.CT.8** - Develop a program that effectively uses control structures in order to create a computer program for practical intent, personal expression, or to address a societal issue.

-* **9-12.CT.9** - Systematically test and refine programs using a range of test cases, based on anticipating common errors and user behavior.

-* **9-12.CT.10** - Collaboratively design and develop a program or computational artifact for a specific audience and create documentation outlining implementation features to inform collaborators and users.

 ### Materials & Resources